Cardinal mechanisms of perception: Prediction, Valuation, Categorization

-Perception is arguably the most basic and most important function of our mind, because it provides the sole source of information about the environment.
-Our senses present us with a window into the world, enabling us to take up information from the surrounding world.
-Perception, by contrast, is the process by which this information is interpreted, a “making sense of the senses”.
-Research on sensory processing has been immensely successful, but we want to understand how the human brain extracts meaning from these basic sensory signals.
-Previous attempts to understand perception have emphasized specific solutions to specific perceptual problems.
-Here we propose to understand perception in terms of a set of three underlying principles: Prediction, Valuation and Categorization.
+Perception is one of the most fundamental functions of our mind as it provides the primary source of information about our surrounding world.
+Our senses enable us to take up information from the environment, while perception is the process by which this information is interpreted, a “making sense of the senses”.
+The purpose of this CRC is to understand perception across a wide range of domains in terms of three underlying principles: Prediction, Valuation and Categorization.
 These cardinal mechanisms create and maintain sophisticated internal models of the world.
 The brain is the organ that continuously optimizes these internal models, enabling us to predict the future state of the environment and the consequences of actions, evaluate the potential risks and benefits of different stimuli and responses, and categorize a complex continuous world into discrete mental concepts and behaviors.
-Accordingly, we organize our proposal into three research areas:
+Accordingly, our CRC is organized into three research areas:

 To obtain a comprehensive understanding of prediction, valuation and categorization, we deploy a unique combination of human behavioral experiments, physiology and modeling.
-Our goal is to delineate the cardinal mechanisms behaviorally, to identify their underlying neural substrates and to explain their function with a computational model.
+Our goal is to delineate the cardinal mechanisms behaviorally, to identify their underlying neural substrates and to explain their functions with computational models.
 In the long run, we seek to extend our investigation of the development of the cardinal mechanisms throughout the entire life span, and to uncover the functional role of their impairment in neurological and psychiatric disorders.